RicoJia/ricojia.github.io/_posts/2022/2022-03-01-deep-learning-Neural-Style-Transfer.markdown

 ## Neural Style Transfer

-### How To Find the Similarity of Styles
+### Similarity of Styles

-The great intuition from Gatys et al's work is how to extract "style" from an image. **A style can be roughly summarized as having a set of patterns in the same spatial windows across an image.** Some cases include: caligraphers have their own distinct strokes, painters perfer certain patterns in specific colors.
+One great intuition from Gatys et al's work is how to extract "style" from an image. **A style can be roughly summarized as having a set of patterns in the same spatial windows across an image.** Some cases include: caligraphers have their own distinct strokes, painters perfer certain patterns in specific colors.
 With that in mind, the "style" of an image can be measured by:

 1. Passing the image through a series of conv layers.
 2. Take the output feature maps from a given layer.